Fortanix Key Insight - Getting Started With On-Premises Connection

 The on-premises scanner does not expose any ports.

-The on-premises scanner requires a configuration file with a list of databases and their corresponding credentials.
+The on-premises scanner requires a configuration file that includes a list of databases with their corresponding credentials, as well as the Fortanix DSM on-premises credentials.
 This configuration file is in plain text, and it is your responsibility to secure the file and its credentials.

 You must have read permissions to access the catalog table views in the database.